elyra-ai/examples/pipelines/run-pipelines-on-apache-airflow/README.md

 #### Add components from remote sources

-In version 3.3.0 Elyra's `URL Component Catalog` type only supports web resources that can be downloaded using HTTP `GET` requests, which don't require authentication.
+The `URL Component Catalog` type only supports web resources that can be downloaded using HTTP `GET` requests, which don't require authentication.

 To add component specifications to the catalog that are stored remotely: